What is a Rich Snippet?

 Local business

-Displays information about a local business, such as the name, address, phone number, and customer reviews.
+It presents information about a local business like its name, address, phone number, and reviews.

 FAQ